-The Bedrock SMxx, as a Sound Pressure Level meter (also known as SPL meter or SLM) complies either with IEC 61672 Class 2 and ANSI S1.4 Type 2 (SM30 and SM50) or IEC 61672 Class 2 and ANSI S1.4 Type 1 (SM90).
+The Bedrock AM100 as a Sound Pressure Level meter (also known as SPL meter or SLM) complies with IEC 61672 Class 1 and ANSI S1.4 Type 1.
 It is classified as a group X instrument.

 The SPL meter modules features three screens: SPL measurements, settings and browse measurements.